Gung-ho Brazil please fans but offer rivals hope

 After a poor defensive clearance, Marcelo sent him through to put the hosts back in front with his fourth in three matches and the swagger and crowd noise returned before halftime.

-Defender David Luiz, another who loves to burst forward, provided a cross from the left for Fred to head home a third goal but still Brazil seemed intent on keeping the game alive.
+Defender David Luiz, another who loves to burst forward, provided a cross from the left for Fred to head home a third goal at the start of the second half but still Brazil seemed intent on keeping the game alive.

 Scolari had introduced Fernandinho for the again disappointing Paulinho at the interval and Dani Alves was more cautious in the second period but the chances flowed for the Africans as Brazilian passes were misplaced.